Product Management4 min read2025-07-05

 MetricDefinition

-Customer Lifetime Value (CLV)The total revenue a business can expect from a single customer.
+Customer Lifetime Value (CLV)CLV measures the total revenue a business can expect from a single customer throughout their relationship with the company.

 How to Choose the Right Metrics for Your Product